 JavaScript Vulnerability causes Massive Panic

-When Javascript announced a recent update, they had inadvertently created a large vulnerability in their newly released code.
+When JavaScript announced a recent update, they had inadvertently created a large vulnerability in their newly released code.
 This vulnerability, which is easy for bad actors to exploit, is causing many to panic and scramble to update vulnerable programing

 In a release dated December 10th, Java announced that one of their scripts published December 1st had a previously unknown vulnerability.
 The program labeled log4J, is a Java library that is designed to accept any error messages related to the Java script.
 The library was developed by the open-source Apache Software Foundation and is a key Java-logging framework.
 Since last week, CERT New Zealand that CVE-2021-44228, a remote code execution flaw in Log4j, was already being exploited in the wild, warnings have been issued by several national cybersecurity agencies, including the Cybersecurity and Infrastructure Security Agency (CISA) and the UK's National Cyber Security Centre (NCSC).
 Internet infrastructure provider Cloudflare said Log4j exploits started on December 1.
 (1)